Economic variable selection: Illustrative examples

 A decision problem in this dataset is when to purchase the ability measure as a manager of a company.
 When it is free of charge, purchasing at the beginning of $t$-th wave yields the prediction loss as $\sum_{s = 1}^{t-1} l_{s} + \sum_{s = t}^{15} l_{s}^{\ast}$, where $l_{s}^{\ast}$ and $l_{s}$ are the least losses with and without purchasing the ability measure, respectively.

 The left panel of Figure \ref{fig:When to purchase (wage).} plots this loss changing when to purchase.

-In this panel, the symbol N represents no purchase for all waves.
-The minimum loss is reached at the either beginning of the first four waves, represented by the black dots.
+The minimum loss is reached at the beginning of the first wave (represented by the black dot), although losses at the beginning of the second through fifth waves are comparable.

 The decision changes when cost is introduced.
 There are two kinds of cost in this problem: the discount factor ($\delta$) and the price of the ability measure ($c$).
 Because the present and future utilities/costs are not equivalent, the discount factor is introduced to evaluate the future in terms of the present value.
 If the ability measure was purchased at the beginning of the $t$-th wave, the prediction loss with cost adjusted by the discount factor would be